onmetafox/solar-frontend/README.md

-# Dokdo Frontend
+# Solar Enterprise Frontend

-The Dokdo website is an innovative online platform designed to advertise and promote a wide range of products to potential customers.
+The Solar Enterprise website is an innovative online platform designed to advertise and promote a wide range of products to potential customers.

 ## Table of Contents